-STIFF film festival selects around 40 films every year.
-Films are selected carefully and without compromise among a large number of submissions the festival receives from around the world.
-STIFF has a very carefully structured jury, working in teams; one for fiction films, one for documentaries and one for animation.
-Each jury team has three members; one filmmaker who had a film as part of the STIFF program in previous years, one professional filmmaker, and one film student.
-The purpose of this is for students to learn from the professionals and for Croatian filmmakers to connect and work with young international filmmakers, encouraging future collaborations and exchange of ideas.
+STIFF has a very carefully “structured” jury that works in teams: one for feature films, one for documentaries and one for animated films.
+Each jury team consists of three members: a filmmaker who has won an award at STIFF festival in previous years, a professional filmmaker and a film student.
+The goal is for students to learn from professionals and for Croatian filmmakers to connect and collaborate with young international filmmakers to foster future collaboration and exchange of ideas.

-The jury can also decide to award a special mention to any outstanding works from the program and the audiences play a big role by voting for the best film of their choice, giving out the Audience Award.
+The strong competition programme presents our jury with the challenging task of awarding only one best , one Best Fiction, Best Documentary and one Best Animated film.
+The jury may also decide to award a special mention to outstanding works from the programme, and the audience plays an important role by choosing the best film of their choice and awarding the Audience Award.